mne-tools/mne-cpp/doc/gh-pages/pages/development/scan_eegosports.md

 The `eemagine` folder includes another folder called `sdk` which holds the necessary header and source files like: `amplifier.h, buffer.h, channel.h, exceptions.h, factory.h, stream.h, version.h, wrapper.cpp` and `wrapper.h`.

 In a second step, the eegosports subproject has to be reintegrated into the mne-cpp project.
-This can be achieved by removing its comment status in the `plugins.pro` file.
-This file can be found in:
+This can be achieved by adding `MNECPP_CONFIG += withEego` in the `mne-cpp.pri` file.

-`\mne-cpp\applications\mne_scan\plugins.pro`

-In order to reintegrate the eegosports subproject into mne-cpp, its comment status has to be removed in this file.
-This can be achieved by removing the # sign in front of the eegosports project in the Sensors category.

 Now, the whole EEGoSports plugin can be rebuilt.
 MNE Scan will then contain the EEGoSports plugin in its Sensor plugin section.